Oh Say Can You Say?: How to Tell a Klotz From a Glotz

 In the fourteenth one, a boy, peering through a spyglass, looks up at a couple of deer-like creatures known as a Glotz (with spots) and a Klotz (with dots).
 The dots on a Klotz are said to be exactly the same size as the spots on a Glotz.

 What Would You Rather Be When You Grow Up?

-In the fifteenth one, there are a trio of dog-like creatures (a police officer, a cupcake baker, and a pancake maker) as one's asked what occupation will become and to choose between the police officer in a cap, the cupcake baker in a baker hat, and the pancake maker in a pancake-like cap which is a shape of a beret.
+In the fifteenth one, there are a trio of dog-like creatures (a police officer, a cupcake baker, and a pancake maker) as one's asked what occupation will become and to choose between the police officer in a cap, the cupcake baker in a baker hat, and the pancake maker in a pancake-like cap in the shape of a beret.
 Otherwise, if not as another one shows up which is a captain soldier in a weird-looking cap, then one will probably like that of his.